-State symbols of the Republic of Slovenia include the flag and the coat of arms; the seventh stanza of Zdravljica (A Toast) written by the Slovenian poet France Prešeren (1800-1849), set to music by Stanko Premrl (1880-1965) constitutes the national anthem
+State symbols include the flag and the coat of arms; the seventh stanza of Zdravljica (A Toast) written by the Slovenian poet France Prešeren (1800-1849), set to music by Stanko Premrl (1880-1965) constitutes the national anthem.

 The official languages are Slovenian, and Italian and Hungarian in ethnically mixed areas inhabited by the Italian and Hungarian national communities.